rilian-la-te/vala-panel-appmenu/README.md

 ---
 Post-Build Instructions
 ---
-- Install bamfdaemon (if it is not bundled with libbamf)
-  - It is strongly recommend to add bamfdaemon to autostart
 - Install GTK module using instructions below
 - To get QT menus to work, install your distribution's qt4 and qt5 appmenu packages.
 In Ubuntu 17.04, for example, this involves typing `sudo apt-get install appmenu-qt`